Purpose

 You cannot reverse a bitmap index or an index on an index-organized table.

-at the session or system level.To determine whether an existing index is visible or invisible to the optimizer, you can query the
+OPTIMIZER_USE_INVISIBLE_INDEXES to TRUE at the session or system level.To determine whether an existing index is visible or invisible to the optimizer, you can query the

 See Also:

-) in the redo log file.
-This setting also determines whether subsequent Direct Loader (SQL*Loader) and direct-path INSERT
+Oracle Database Administrator's Guide for more information on this featureLOGGING) or not logged (NOLOGGING) in the redo log file.
+This setting also determines whether subsequent Direct Loader (SQL*Loader) and direct-path INSERT operations against the index are logged or not logged.
+LOGGING is the default.If

-is nonpartitioned, then this clause specifies the logging attribute of the index.If
+index is nonpartitioned, then this clause specifies the logging attribute of the index.If

-is partitioned, then this clause determines:-
+index is partitioned, then this clause determines:-

 The default value of all partitions specified in the

-statement, unless you specify thelogging_clause
+CREATEstatement, unless you specify thelogging_clausein thePARTITIONdescription clause

 -